cdelorme/system-setup/linux/debian/software/transmission.md

 _It may be equally possible to run `transmission-daemon` in userspace with a custom `systemctl` unit file, but I have not spent the time to verify the setup._

+## ownership

+If you wish to run the service as a specific user, you can modify the systemd unit file located at `/lib/systemd/system/transmission-daemon.service` and set another user.

+You will need to run `systemctl daemon-reload`, then `systemctl restart transmission-daemon.service`.

+This will automatically generate a `~/.config/transmission-daemon/` folder with `settings.json` and the former `/var/lib/transmission-daemon/.config/` metadata now under your users ownership.

+Remember to stop `transmission-daemon` before modifying the settings.json, or using `kill -HUP ` to ask transmission to reload the settings.json instead.

 ## iptables

 While you may find dynamic port mapping works well enough, I prefer fixed ports.